NL & ASEAN - Indonesia

 The Netherlands and ASEAN

-The Association of Southeast Asian Nations (ASEAN) and the Netherlands are reliable friends and natural partners.
-In August 2022, the Netherlands acceded to the Treaty of Amity and Cooperation in Southeast Asia (TAC).
-This document embodies peace and mutually friendly cooperation across borders in the region.
+We work together across all three the Association of Southeast Asian Nations (ASEAN) pillars: political security, economical cooperation, and social culture.
+The ASEAN and the Netherlands are reliable friends and natural partners.
+In 2022, the Netherlands acceded to the Treaty of Amity and Cooperation in Southeast Asia (TAC).
+And in 2023, the Netherlands was granted the status of ASEAN Development Partner, in recognition of our existing cooperation and with the intention of strengthening our ties.

 Let's connect